Camper Guidelines & FAQs

 What to Bring

 Overnight Campers: Bible, notebook or journal, pen or pencil, sleeping bag or bed roll (bunk beds are full-sized TWIN mattresses), pillow, towels, toiletries, flashlight, disposable camera, light jacket or sweatshirt, rain gear, two pairs of shoes, swimsuit, sunscreen, bug spray (if desired), camp appropriate clothing, and spending money.
 Please mark all belongings.
 If your camper is registered for Horsemanship, one pair of long pants is required.
 Cameras are permitted, and disposables are recommended.
-Cameras attached to phones are not permitted as phones must be checked in at camper check-in.
+Cameras attached to phones are not permitted.
 The Camp Eagle Staff reserves the right to confiscate items that we deem inappropriate or detrimental to campers or the camp experience.
 For your Camper’s printable packing checklist, click here!

 What Not to Bring

-Radio, personal listening devices, TV, electronic games, cigarettes, drugs of any kind (except for prescription/nonprescription medicines that will be checked in with the camp nurse) alcoholic beverages, fireworks, firearms, knives, weapons of any kind, magazines, pets, skateboards, food or drinks.
+Radio, personal listening devices, cell phones, TV, electronic games, cigarettes, vapes, drugs of any kind (except for prescription/nonprescription medicines that will be checked in with the camp nurse), alcoholic beverages, fireworks, firearms, knives, weapons of any kind, magazines, pets, skateboards, food or drinks.

 Phone & Electronic Policy

 Our goal is to provide an enthusiastic and interactive atmosphere that minimizes distractions, emphasizes fun, and provides relaxation with an opportunity to meet new friends.
 We ask that you "unplug" and take a vacation from cell phones, video games, computers, TV, personal listening devices, social networks, and any other gadgets for your camp week by not bringing them to camp. (*Camp Eagle does not provide a phone for campers to call home.
-If the camper is struggling with homesickness the Camp Director, Assistant Director or the Camp Nurse will contact the parents.)
+If the camper is struggling with homesickness, the Camp Director, Associate Pastor of Camp Ministries, or the Camp Nurse will contact the parents.)

 Spending Money